Home | About me | Contact | Privacy

 Train categories

 The DB offers a hierarchical assortment of services identified by an alphabet soup of letters, although the variety has been pared down a bit in recent years.
-Services are divided into two main categories: regional and long-distance.
+Services are divided into two main categories: regional and long-distance, and this divide is relevent for fares and ticket policies.
 Here are most of the train types and designations, in descending order of speed and coverage:

 LONG-DISTANCE